TomSpencerLondon/CV/README.md

 ## Personal Statement

+I am an enthusiastic software developer looking for a role where I can continue to grow my expertise in Ruby - while also trying other languages - within a medium sized team that practices agile, high quality testing, with a culture focused on learning and craftsmanship.
+Colleagues might describe me as creative, a team player and committed.

 Two years ago I graduated from Makers Academy, described by Forbes as "London’s leading software development boot camp".
 After graduation, I joined a SAAS on-line real estate management company as a developer working with a talented team of ten.
 In this role I have worked on perfecting my web development skills with Ruby and Rails by taking more challenging projects over time.
 I have continued to improve my style of programming - with elements of TDD, OOP and refactoring - and my knowledge of the Ruby eco-system by reading open source library code and building my own.
 Lately, I have been focusing on APIs, improving tests quality and coverage, and complex Rails upgrades.

-I am looking for a role where I can continue to grow my expertise in Ruby - while also trying other languages - within a medium sized team that practices agile, high quality testing, with a culture focused on learning and craftsmanship.

 Before switching career, I was working as a languages teacher and college lecturer where I practiced and honed my people skills, communication skills, attention to detail and strong work ethic.
 I particularly enjoyed teaching Ancient Greek, producing online lessons and organising a series of lectures on Herodotus.

-Colleagues might describe me as creative, enthusiastic, a team player and committed.

 __Tech Skills__: Ruby, Ruby on Rails, Sinatra, Rspec, JavaScript, React, Jest, SQL, Pair-Programming, Agile, XP Values, AWS, Docker, Ansible.